Hypercubers/dev.hypercubing.xyz/docs/hsc/lua/geometry/hyperplane.md

 # Hyperplane

-A hyperplane is an oriented flat $(d-1)$-dimensional surface in $d$-dimensional space.
+A **hyperplane** is an oriented flat $(d-1)$-dimensional surface in $d$-dimensional space.
 The orientation of a hyperplane is determined by its normal vector; to flip a hyperplane's orientation, negate its normal vector.

 Hyperplanes are also constructed automatically by functions that require them, so you can often omit the call to the constructor `plane()`.

-A **hyperplane** is an oriented flat $(d-1)$-dimensional surface in $d$-dimensional space.

 Hyperplanes cannot be mutated once [constructed](#constructors).
 To modify a hyperplane, you must construct a new hyperplane and then replace the old one.